Least Ambiguous Set-Valued Classifiers with Bounded Error Levels: Optimal procedures

 \begin{theorem} Given a set of error levels $\{\alpha_y\}_{y=1}^K$, the set-valued classifier induced by the sets $C_y=\{x : p(y|x) \ge t_y \}$, with $t_y$ chosen so that $\mP(C_y|Y=y)=1-\alpha_y$, simultaneously minimizes the probabilities of incorrect label assignments for all $y$ and the ambiguity. \end{theorem}

 Theorem \ref{th:class_cover} tells us how to find LABEL classifiers when controlling the error probability $\alpha_y$ for each class.
-The solution may lead to empty predictions, that is, there may exist a region of $\mathcal X$ where $\bH(x)=\emptyset$.
+A referee pointed out that a similar result had been presented by \cite{Vovketal14} in the context of conformal prediction.
+The solution in \Cref{th:class_cover} may lead to empty predictions, that is, there may exist a region of $\mathcal X$ where $\bH(x)=\emptyset$.
 This phenomenon can also occur when controlling the total probability of an error as in Section \ref{ss:TotalCoverage}.
 The presence of this null region occurs when the upper bounds on the error levels are large, when the classes are well separated, or in practice it could happen if we have sample points that are anomalies, that is, points that do not fit any of the existing classes.
-In any case, we shall propose principled solutions to cover this region, but we first illustrate the procedure given by \Cref{th:class_cover} with an example and defer the discussion on null regions to \Cref{ss:null-region}.\\
+In any case, we shall propose principled solutions to cover this region, but we first illustrate the procedure given by \Cref{th:class_cover} with an example and defer the discussion on null regions to \Cref{ss:null-region}.

 \begin{example} We consider an example with $\mathcal X=\mathbb R^2$, $\mathcal Y=\{1, 2, 3\}$, $\mP(Y=y)=1/3$ for all $y$, and the distributions $(X|Y=y)$ being bivariate normal with means $\mu_1=(0,3.5)$, $\mu_2=(-2,0)$ and $\mu_3=(0,2)$, and covariance matrices specified as $\Sigma_1=I_2$, $\Sigma_2=2I_2$, and $\Sigma_3=\text{diag}(5,1)$, with $I_p$ representing the $p\times p$ identity matrix, and diag representing a diagonal matrix.
 In Figure \ref{f:toy1} we show the classification regions $C_y$ obtained from Theorem \ref{th:class_cover} for different values of class-specific coverage $1-\alpha_y$, with $\alpha_y=\alpha$ for all $y$, $\alpha=0.2,0.1,0.05$.
 We can see that when the required class-specific coverage is not large enough the procedure can lead to a null region.
 On the other hand, the null region disappears when the class-specific coverage becomes large and ambiguous classification regions arise as overlaps of the $C_y$ regions.